 Soil quality and drainage are important components of a cutting garden.
 These flowers take a beating and need every advantage to recover from all that snipping; your bed needs a soil rich in organic matter to improve water retention and drainage.
 Work in several inches of compost or manure before planting, and make sure the area is weed-free.
 Although this garden doesn’t have to look pretty, you don’t want your plants to compete for nutrients and water.

 Careful planning of the garden’s layout will make for a more enjoyable endeavor.
+If you know what you want but cannot accomplish it yourself, do your research and find a residential landscape contractor that can help you make it happen.
 Ease of access is helpful in a cutting garden, and wide rows keep stems within reach.
 Be sure to leave paths between rows that are wide enough for you to move around and work.
 Grouping plants with similar growing requirements helps you give them all they need with minimal effort; it’s easy to over- or under-water plants growing near others with different likes and needs.
 Once you’ve grouped your plants, divide them again by their eventual height.
 If shorter plants are overshadowed by taller ones, they won’t get enough sunshine and will be difficult to reach for cutting.

 Finally, you need to mulch.
 Groan away, but just do it; even in a cutting garden, mulch is crucial.
 It doesn’t have to be fancy or expensive.
 You can mulch with shredded leaves or even sheets of wet newspaper.
 If your mulch decomposes to less than 1 inch of cover, it’s time to top it off with a fresh layer.